cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 _Why is this important?_
 _Why do we want to learn/teach this topic?_

-* Building complex C++ projects by hand or writing Make files is tricky
+* Building complex C++ projects by hand is tricky
 * Build systems can help to resolve dependencies
 * Build systems can help do distribute C++ code and help other to compile the code
 * Build systems can help to find and include libraries as dependencies
+* Build systems faciliate project management
 * All major C++ projects are distributed with build systems

 ### Topic introduction